niloc515/slackGrabber/README.md

 MAY HAVE TO ADD SOMETHING ABOUT THE SLACK SIGNING SECRET (see TODO)

 Before we leave this website, go back to 'Basic Information' then click on 'Install your app' and make sure your application is installed to the correct workspace and channel.

-## TODO

-- [x] Fix file tree creation for pulling files from multiple channels
-- [x] Add time stamp to file as the time the file was created
-- [ ] refactor to use up to date standards for slack bots ([Bolt](https://api.slack.com/start/building/bolt-python))
-- [ ] Update instructions on README to match current stage of application development
-- [ ] Improve user interface experience

 ## Important Documentation